pycascades/welcome-wagon-2019/index.rst

    between talks, networking, and breaks.

 -  Speaking of breaks--conferences are exhilarating, but can also be exhausting.
 Give your brain a break!
-Grab a quiet spot in the Backstage Lounge or take a quick walk.
+Grab a quiet spot in the quiet room or take a quick walk.
 Play a board game on your lunch break.
 Come back invigorated.

 -  Eat!
 You can use the energy.